rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-onos-updated/README.md

 distrobox-list --root
 ```

+> [!NOTE]
+> As we have not yet created any distro using distrobox, this list should be empty.

 3. Now we shall install Ubuntu 16 using distrobox.
 To do so, execute the following command in your terminal:
 ```shell
 distrobox-create --root --name Ubuntu16 --image ubuntu:16.04